 Combined Body Contouring after Weight Loss or Pregnancy

-Dr Rebecca Wyten and Dr Geoff Barnett are our Clinic’s top Arm Skin Reduction Surgery experts for wobbly arm skin.
+Dr Rebecca Wyten and Dr Patrick Briggs are our Clinic’s top Arm Skin Reduction Surgery experts for wobbly arm skin.

-Dr Barnett also performs various body contouring and breast surgery for women after pregnancy and weight loss.
-Some patients want to sequence Upper Arm Surgery with other body reshaping, body contouring & body lift procedures.
+Dr Patrick Briggs also performs various body contouring and breast surgery for women after pregnancy and weight loss.
+Some patients want to sequence Upper Arm Surgery with other body reshaping, body contouring and body lift procedures.